Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 All browsers display the pages correctly, with one exception: Microsoft Edge displays the page features.html slightly differently.
 Read the next section (Code) for details.

-Further on, I asked a friend to check the webside online, click on all the links, and get back to me if he sees any issues.
+Further on, I asked a friend to check the webside online, click on all the links, and get back to me if there are any issues.
 In addition, I added the project to the pair-programming Slack group of Code Institute.

 ### Code

 I used the W3C Validation services for both HTML and CSS to get the code tested.
 The following errors appear:
 - CSS: The "shape outside" property does not exist. *I kept it in the code, it works in all tested browsers except Edge.
 Therefore, it affects only a very small percentage of users, and it's not a major design element*
-- HTML: illegal character in query: |. *I ignored the message because it works, and because this is the convention given by Google Fonts*
+- HTML: Illegal character in query: |. *I ignored the message because it works, and because this is the convention given by Google Fonts*

 ***
 ## Deployment

-A) In a first step, I deployed the priject on GitHub Pages:
+A) In a first step, I deployed the project on GitHub Pages:
-1. Opening the repository on GitHub
+1. Open the repository on GitHub
-2. Going to the settings
+2. Go to "Settings"
-3. Under the section "GitHub Pages", selecting the master branch as the source. https://andreasjost.github.io/CI-MS1-Mobile-App-Product-Page/index.html
+3. Under the section "GitHub Pages", select the master branch as the source. https://andreasjost.github.io/CI-MS1-Mobile-App-Product-Page/index.html

 The 'Send'-button in the form doesn't work on GitHub Pages, therefore I made a second step:

 B) I deployed the project on another host (https://www.hetzner.de), taking the following steps:
-1. Downloaded the project from GitHub:
+1. Download the project from GitHub:
-    1.1 Opening the repository on GitHub
+    1.1 Open the repository on GitHub
-    1.2 Clicking the button "Clone or download" > download ZIP
+    1.2 Click the button "Clone or download" > download ZIP
-    1.3 Unpacking the ZIP-File
+    1.3 Unpack the ZIP-File

-2. Uploaded the project to the host
+2. Upload the project to the host
-    2.1 Opening the host's server in Cyberduck (cyberduck.io)
+    2.1 Open the host's server in Cyberduck (cyberduck.io)
-    2.2 Creating a new folder on the root directory (basicday) and dragged all the files from the downloaded ZIP-file
+    2.2 Create a new folder on the root directory (basicday) and dragged all the files from the downloaded ZIP-file

 ***
 ## Challenges